Skip to main content

 • VARIABLES Dictionary: Module-level declaration of all model variables

-• SimulationContext: Runtime context for accessing stocks and parameters
+• SimulationContext: Runtime context for accessing stocks, parameters, and intervention gating

 • Calculation Functions: Module-level functions for complex computations